robotconscience/ofxLibwebsockets/README.md

 #STATUS
 * Version 0.8.4 (current)
 	* Added PRi libraries
+	* Updated to latest version of libwebsockets
+	* Bug fixes for newest version
+	* testApp changed to ofApp
 * Version 0.8.1
-	* Overhauled all messaging, supporting senging/receiving string and binary messages of indefinite size via continuation frames
+	* Overhauled all messaging, supporting sending/receiving string and binary messages of indefinite size via continuation frames
 	* Added examples from @zebradog of sending Blob data over websockets: way faster, way cleaner!
 	* Lots of cleanup of excessive logging, possible crashes on sending
 	* Updated to latest libwebsockets on Mac and Windows